Whether you own a dog, cat, or turtle, you can spend less money on pet food and still keep your pets well fed.

 Get in the habit of searching for coupons before you go shopping.
 Sign up for deal alerts on Coupon Chief to make sure you don’t miss current coupon discounts at your favorite stores, online or off.
 You don’t have to go overboard on coupon clipping to save substantial money on expenses.
 Digital coupons make it easy to stay up on cost savings.

 4. Tip #4: Buy pet food in bulk sizes.

-You’ll want to pay attention to freshness, of course, and you’ll definitely want to make sure your pet will eat the food you buy, but getting a 40-lb bag versus a 10-lb bag can save considerable money.
+You’ll want to pay attention to freshness, of course, and you’ll want to make sure your pet will eat the food you buy, but getting a 40-lb bag versus a 10-lb bag can save considerable money.
 That assumes dry food (75% of pet food purchase is), and it assumes the food will be used within 4-6 weeks of opening the bag.

-Depending on the type of food you get (ingredients determine the length of freshness) and the usage rate, you might consider repackaging or freezing food to capture the savings on bulk without risking that it might become stale.
+Depending on the type of food you get (ingredients determine the length of freshness) and the usage rate, you might consider repackaging or freezing food to capture the savings on bulk without risking it might become stale.

 5. Tip #5: Join the club!